This is a building-sized (60ft by 20ft) cartesian motion platform that… sprays whipped cream on people.

 But how do you make linear rails long enough for something like this?
 Stiffness falls with the cube of length, so any unsupported rail for this would have to be prohibitively thick.
 The answer: rope.

 Specifically, climbing rope under 200lb of tension.
 The idea is based off of the principle of tensegrity; by putting the ropes under high tension, they can be turned into extremely stiff rails upon which a gantry/carriage can run.
+The compressive member in this system is the room.

 Lightweight aluminum carriages ride on the ropes and provide pulleys for a basic CoreXY motion setup.